tarwn/lessthandot-hugo/blogs/content/posts/2013-11-27-master-data-services-stops-working.md

 ---
 <p style="text-align: justify;">
   Recently some SQL Server instances at a client were upgraded to the latest cumulative update of SQL Server 2012 service pack 1.
 The reason for this update was the added functionality to create Power View reports on top of Analysis Services Multidimensional.
-However, one of the instances also has Master Data Services (MDS) installed and after the update we couldn’t connect to the Master Data Manage anymore using the browser.
+However, one of the instances also has Master Data Services (MDS) installed and after the update we couldn't connect to the Master Data Manage anymore using the browser.
 There were two separate issues that had to be solved.
 </p>

 <h3 style="text-align: justify;">